doublezerofoundation/sol-2z-conversion-v1/README.md

 - Environment: `production` → Config file: `production.json`

 > [!NOTE]
-> if not have config for env application take default.json as config file.
+> If there is no configuration for the environment application, take default.json as the configuration file..

 ## 2.2 Component Configurations